microsoft/InnerEye-Gateway/README.md

 1. Wix Toolset for building the installer [Download WixToolset](https://wixtoolset.org/releases/)

-1. Run the PowerShell script to download two DICOM tools required for testing the gateway: [./Source/Microsoft.Gateway/download_dcmtk.ps1](./Source/Microsoft.Gateway/download_dcmtk.ps1).
+2. Ensure you have run the [`download_dcmtk.ps1`](./Source/Microsoft.Gateway/download_dcmtk.ps1) PowerShell script to download two DICOM tools ([DICOM Toolkit](https://dcmtk.org/dcmtk.php.en) and [Dicom3tools](https://www.dclunie.com/dicom3tools.html)) required for testing the gateway.
 Note that these tools are only required for testing but the test projects and therefore the gateway will not build without them.
-Note also that the default PowerShell execution policy will not allow running scripts, more information is available here: [about execution policies](https:/go.microsoft.com/fwlink/?LinkID=135170).
-In brief:
+To [enable]((https:/go.microsoft.com/fwlink/?LinkID=135170)) and run the script:

-    a.
-Start PowerShell with the `Run as administrator` option.
+   1. Start PowerShell with the `Run as administrator` option.

-    b.
-Run the PowerShell command:
+   2. Run the PowerShell command:

-    ```shell
+        ``` Set-ExecutionPolicy -ExecutionPolicy Unrestricted ```

-    Set-ExecutionPolicy -ExecutionPolicy Unrestricted
+   3. Agree to the change
-    ```
+   4. From the root dir, run the following command:

-    and agree to the change.
+        ```.\Source\Microsoft.Gateway\download_dcmtk.ps1```

-    The tools downloaded are: [DCMTK - DICOM Toolkit](https://dcmtk.org/dcmtk.php.en) and [Dicom3tools](https://www.dclunie.com/dicom3tools.html)
+   5. If you get an error similar to the following: `Invoke-WebRequest : The remote server returned an error: (404) Not Found.` then it's highly likely the Dicom3tools link is outdated.
+You'll need to navigate to [dclunie.com](https://www.dclunie.com/), locate [the latest work-in-progress copy of the windows dicom3tools](https://www.dclunie.com/dicom3tools/workinprogress/winexe/index.html) (this link should be correct), copy the download link of the latest `.zip` file displayed, and replace the URL in line 5 of the [`download_dcmtk.ps1`](./Source/Microsoft.Gateway/download_dcmtk.ps1) script before running again (you may need to remove files downloaded on the failed run first).

-1. InnerEye-Inference service from [https://github.com/microsoft/InnerEye-Inference](https://github.com/microsoft/InnerEye-Inference) running as a web service, using, for example [Azure Web Services](https://azure.microsoft.com/en-gb/services/app-service/web/).
+3. InnerEye-Inference service from [https://github.com/microsoft/InnerEye-Inference](https://github.com/microsoft/InnerEye-Inference) running as a web service, using, for example [Azure Web Services](https://azure.microsoft.com/en-gb/services/app-service/web/).
 Note the URI that the service has been deployed to and the license key stored in the environment variable `CUSTOMCONNSTR_API_AUTH_SECRET` on the InnerEye-Inference deployment, they are needed as explained below.

 ## License Keys